Sharad-Raghav/Vrinda-Store-Annual-Sales-Report-2022/README.md

 # Vrinda-Store-Annual-Sales-Report-2022
 ✨Project Objective✨ Vrinda Store wants to create an Annual sales Report for 2022.
 So That, Vrinda can understand their customers and grow more sales in 2023.
-1).
-Data Cleaning.
-2).
-Data Processing.
-3).
-Data Analysis.
-4).
-Data Visualization.
-5).
-Creating Intractive Reports.
-6).
-Sharing Insights.
+✨Data Extraction Transform and Load✨
+✨Data Cleaning✨
+✨Data Processing✨
+✨Data Analysis✨
+✨Data Visualization✨
+✨Finding Insights✨
+✨Overview✨